What Is a Built-Up Roof? Types, Features & Benefits

 What Is a Built-Up Roofing System?

-Built-up roofing is low-slope roofing composed of alternate layers of bitumen and a piece of reinforcing fabric.
+Built-up roofing is flat roofing composed of alternate layers of bitumen and a piece of reinforcing fabric.
 The top layer is usually finished with an aggregate, such as gravel.
 The layers provide a continuous sealant, eliminating the need for a slope to shed off the water.
 Common bitumen material used is asphalt and tar.
-Bitumen can either be used cold or heated.
+Bitumen is applied heated or cold.
 These different approaches have led to the following types of Built-up Roofing (BUR).

 - Hot BUR – The bitumen is heated so that it liquefies during installation.
 This is the technique we recommend.

-- Peel and Stick BUR- The Base, ply, and cap sheet have an adhesive on the rolls then when applied create a water tight seal.
-This type of system is great for crickets, patio covers, or areas of a roof with tough access
+- Peel and Stick BUR- The Base, and cap sheet have an adhesive on the rolls then when applied create a water tight seal.
+This type of system is great for crickets, patio covers, or areas of a roof with a low slope.

 What Are the Benefits of Built-Up Roofing?